dreasysnail/INSET/README.md

 ![Screenshot](inset.png)

+## Talk and slides
+A video presentation of our work is available [here](https://www.youtube.com/watch?v=369mXo2W-Cg).

+The slides of our work are available [here](https://github.com/dreasysnail/INSET/blob/master/inset.pdf).

 ## Live Demo

 The live demo is available now!
 It can be found at [here](http://52.247.25.3:8899).
 Please expect delay and crash as it is running on a single GPU machine.

 ## Decoding with your own input file